caitlindabrera/LNS-for-Kt/tense-lns/README.txt

   Require Import ExtrHaskellNatInt.

 then uncomment them in cut_extraction_theorem.v or cut_extraction_example.v, then follow the above methods with the exception of using the "_extrlib" versions of the Main files for step 2.

+The ../general directory contains .v files not needed for cut-elimination.